bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Bites_**. _Melee Weapon Attack:_ +3 to hit, reach 0 ft., one target in the swarm’s space. _Hit:_ 10 (4d4) piercing damage, or 5 (2d4) piercing damage if the swarm has half of its hit points or fewer.

-###### Variant: Insect Swarms

-Different kinds of insects can gather in swarms, and each swarm has the special characteristics described below.

-**_Swarm of Beetles_**.
-A swarm of beetles gains a burrowing speed of 5 feet.

-**_Swarm of Centipedes_**.
-A creature reduced to 0 hit points by a swarm of centipedes is stable but poisoned for 1 hour, even after regaining hit points, and paralyzed while poisoned in this way.

-**_Swarm of Spiders_**.
-A swarm of spiders has the following additional traits.

-_Spider Climb._ The swarm can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-_Web Sense._ While in contact with a web, the swarm knows the exact location of any other creature in contact with the same web.

-_Web Walker._ The swarm ignores movement restrictions caused by webbing.

-**_Swarm of Wasps_**.
-A swarm of wasps has a walking speed of 5 feet, a flying speed of 30 feet, and no climbing speed.

 #### Swarm of Poisonous Snakes